drtyhlpr/rpi23-gen-image/README.md

 #### General system settings:
 ##### `HOSTNAME`="rpi2-jessie"
 Set system host name.
-It is recommended that the host name is unique in the corresponding subnet.
+It's recommended that the host name is unique in the corresponding subnet.

 ##### `PASSWORD`="raspberry"
-Set system root password.
-It is **STRONGLY** recommended that you choose a custom password.
+Set system `root` password.
+The same password is used for the created user `pi`.
+It's **STRONGLY** recommended that you choose a custom password.

 ##### `DEFLOCAL`="en_US.UTF-8"
 Set default system locale and keyboard layout.
 This setting can also be changed inside the running OS using the `dpkg-reconfigure locales` command.
+The script variant `minbase` (ENABLE_MINBASE=true) doesn't install `locales`.

 ##### `TIMEZONE`="Europe/Berlin"
 Set default system timezone.
 All available timezones can be found in the `/usr/share/zoneinfo/` directory.
 This setting can also be changed inside the running OS using the `dpkg-reconfigure tzdata` command.

 #### Basic system features:
 ##### `ENABLE_CONSOLE`=true
-Enable console output
+Enable serial console interface.
+Recommended if no monitor or keyboard is connected to the RPi2.
+In case of problems fe. if the network (auto) configuration failed - the serial console can be used to access the system.

 ##### `ENABLE_IPV6`=true
-Enable IPv6 support
+Enable IPv6 support.
+The network interface configuration is managed via systemd-networkd.

 ##### `ENABLE_SSHD`=true
-Install and enable OpenSSH service
+Install and enable OpenSSH service.
+The default configuration of the service doesn't allow `root` to login.
+Please use the user `pi` instead and `su -` or `sudo` to execute commands as root.

 ##### `ENABLE_SOUND`=true
-Enable sound hardware and install Advanced Linux Sound Architecture
+Enable sound hardware and install Advanced Linux Sound Architecture.

 ##### `ENABLE_HWRANDOM`=true
-Enable Hardware Random Number Generator
+Enable Hardware Random Number Generator.
+Strong random numbers are important for most network based communications that use encryption.
+It's recommended to be enabled.

 ##### `ENABLE_MINGPU`=false
-Minimize the amount of shared memory reserverd for the GPU
+Minimize the amount of shared memory reserverd for the GPU.
+It doesn't seem to be possible to fully disable the GPU.

 ##### `ENABLE_DBUS`=true
-Install and enable D-Bus message bus
+Install and enable D-Bus message bus.
+Please note that systemd should work without D-bus but it's recommended to be enabled.

 ##### `ENABLE_XORG`=false
-Install Xorg open-source X Window System
+Install Xorg open-source X Window System.

 ##### `ENABLE_FLUXBOX`=false
-Install Fluxbox window manager for the X Window System
+Install Fluxbox window manager for the X Window System.

 #### Advanced sytem features:
+##### `ENABLE_MINBASE`=false
+Use debootstrap script variant `minbase` which only includes essential packages and apt.
+This will reduce the disk usage by about 65 MB.

 ##### `ENABLE_UBOOT`=false
-Replace default RPi bootloader with U-Boot bootloader
+Replace default RPi bootloader with U-Boot bootloader.
+U-Boot can boot images via the network using the BOOTP/TFTP protocol.

 ##### `ENABLE_IPTABLES`=false
-Enable iptables IPv4/IPv6 firewall
+Enable iptables IPv4/IPv6 firewall.
+Simplified ruleset: Allow all outgoing connections.
+Block all incoming connections except to OpenSSH service.

 ##### `ENABLE_HARDNET`=false
-Enable IPv4/IPv6 network stack hardening settings
+Enable IPv4/IPv6 network stack hardening settings.

 ## Logging of the bootstrapping process
 All information related to the bootstrapping process and the commands executed by the `rpi2-gen-image.sh` script can easily be saved into a logfile.
 The common shell command `script` can be used for this purpose: